seaona/devnet-config/README.md

 ![storage](/CryptoPunksMarket.svg)

-Now we can observe which methods we'll like to modify.
-In this case, I'll modify the `punkIndexToAddress` mapping and the `balanceOf` mapping.
+Now we can observe which slots we'll like to modify.
+In this case, I'll modify the `punkIndexToAddress` mapping and the `balanceOf` mapping, corresponding to slots 10 and 11.

 ### punkIndexToAddress
 1. Get the slot address